 Week 1 21 Feb Introduction to the course unit; the Gospel genre, its development; the differences between the four Gospels; the foundation of the Gospels in the person, life, ministry, death, and resurrection of Jesus Christ.
 Week 2 28 Feb Review of introductory New Testament course unit: Palestine at the time of Jesus; historical-political situation; cultural and religious background of the people and places in the Gospels Week 3 7 March Gospel of Mark.
 Author, date, and place.
 The social and religious context of Mark's community and the Gospel's purpose.
 Literary structure, outline, stylistic features.
 Week 4 14 March Review of exegetical approaches to the Gospels; exegetical exercises on selected passages from the Gospel.
 Markan Christology and discipleship.
-21 - 25 March Non-teaching week Week 5 28 March Gospel of Matthew.
+21 to 25 March Non-teaching week Week 5 28 March Gospel of Matthew.
 Author, date, and place; the social and religious context of Matthew's community.
 Structure, outline, and stylistic features of the Gospel.
 Relationship between the Gospel's structure and Matthew's Christology.
 Week 6 4 April Use of Gospel Parallels in exegesis of Mt and Lk.
 "Fulfilment quotations".
 Exegetical exercises on selected passages.
 Kingdom of heaven; the Church.
 Week 7 11 April Gospel of Luke; authorship, historical context.
 Luke's own statement of the Gospel's purpose; the Lukan community; Literary structure, style; exegetical exercises on passages from the Gospel.
 15 April to 1 May Mid-semester Recess Week 8 2 May Luke's Christology.
 Key themes: Universal salvation: Gentile and Jew; rich and and poor; the Holy Spirit; Mary, the Theotokos ; forgiveness; Lukan parables.
 Week 9 9 May Gospel of John: authorship, historical context, purpose, literary structure and distinctive features; the Johannine community; the Beloved Disciple; comparison with the Synoptics; use of the Synopsis ; exegetical exercise.
-Week 10 16 May Johannine Christology.
+Week 10 16 May Johannine Christology, and its significance in the development of ecclesial dogmatics.
 Other Johannine theological themes: discipleship; 'believing'; the love commandment; the role of characters.
 Week 11 23 May Christologies of the Four Gospels.
 Case study: the Resurrection narratives: similarities and differences; the Risen Jesus.
-Application: the Gospel readings, Sundays after Pascha.
+Application: preaching and praying the Gospel readings for Sundays after Pascha.
 Week 12 30 May Patristic exegesis of the Gospels; the unique value of Patristic exegesis; the apostolic fathers and apologists; from Origen to Nicaea; Nicaea to Chalcedon; the Cappadocians; Latin fathers.
+John Chrysostom and Augustine on John 20.